DaviDevMod/focus-trap/README.md

 - Bind different behaviours to the `Esc` key
 - Choose an element receiving the focus after the trap breaks
 - Do not worry about edge cases and browser support
-- Enjoy all of the above with little to no footprint on size and performance. :cherries:
+- Enjoy all of the above with little to no footprint on performance. :cherries:

+It is worth noticing that the hook has no states, thus it will not cause re-renders.
+(Though the return value that will be added will be a state.
+But still re-renders will be minimal, just to deliver errors.)

 ## Installation